yonkahlon/Zenject/README.md

         Container.Bind<IBar>().To<Bar>().AsSingle();
         ```

 * **Arguments** = A list of objects to use when constructing the new instance of type **ResultType**.
-This can be useful as an alternative to `Container.BindInstance(arg).WhenInjectedInto<ResultType>()`
+This can be useful as an alternative to adding other bindings for the arguments in the form `Container.BindInstance(arg).WhenInjectedInto<ResultType>()`
 * **Condition** = The condition that must be true for this binding to be chosen.
 See <a href="#conditional-bindings">here</a> for more details.
-* **InheritInSubContainers** = If supplied, then this binding will automatically be inherited from any subcontainers that are created from it.
+* **CopyIntoAllSubContainers** = If supplied, then this binding will automatically be inherited from any subcontainers that are created from it.
 In other words, the result will be equivalent to copying and pasting the `Container.Bind` statement into the installer for every sub-container.
 * **NonLazy** = Normally, the **ResultType** is only ever instantiated when the binding is first used (aka "lazily").
 However, when NonLazy is used, **ResultType** will immediately by created on startup.

 ## <a id="construction-methods"></a>Construction Methods